elastic/elastic-agent-shipper/README.md

 Data shipper support in the Elastic Agent is under active development.
 The shipper currently depends on a running Elastic agent instance to start but it will soon be possible to run the shipper in standalone mode for development: https://github.com/elastic/elastic-agent-shipper/issues/83

-The [reference shipper configuration file](https://github.com/elastic/elastic-agent-shipper/blob/main/elastic-agent-shipper.yml) defines the avilable configuration options.
+The [reference shipper configuration file](https://github.com/elastic/elastic-agent-shipper/blob/main/elastic-agent-shipper.yml) defines the available configuration options.

 ## Contributing